Kim Anh murders: Robbery

 Shortly before 2 a.m., Chau was working in the kitchen when she saw Frank's car pull into the parking lot for the third time.
-Due to Williams' warning and her suspicions about LaCaze, Chau grabbed the money from the nearby table and hid it in a mircowave.
+Due to Williams' warning and her suspicions about LaCaze, Chau grabbed the money from the nearby table and hid it in a microwave.
 At this time, her older sister Ha and younger brother Cuong were cleaning the stoves, while her other brother Quoc swept the floors in the dining area, chatting with Williams who was seated on a bar stool.
 Chau, Quoc, and Williams saw Frank approach the front entrance and shake the handle.
 Quoc asked if they should unlock the door, but Chau shouted not to, at which point Frank used the previously stolen key to enter.
 Williams questioned Frank where she got the key, but she walked past him.
 Frank pushed Quoc and Chau towards the kitchen, saying she and Chau had to talk.
 As Williams went to follow after Frank, LaCaze entered the restaurant as well and with Williams' back turned to him, LaCaze shot Williams in the neck, severing his spinal cord and instantly paralyzing him.
 LaCaze shot Williams two more times as he fell, again in the neck and once in the back.
 LaCaze then bent down to steal Williams' gun and wallet.

 Once Frank pushed Chau and Quoc past the doorframe of the kitchen, she ran back towards LaCaze in the dining area.
 Chau grabbed her brother and the nearby waitress Vui Vu, leading them into a large walk-in cooler in the kitchen.
 Both Vu siblings shouted for Ha and Cuong to follow as they ran, but they did not move from their spots.
 Inside the cooler, Chau shut the door and turned off the lights before crouching down with her brother and the waitress.
 Chau and Quoc retained a partial view of the dining area and kitchen through a small glass window, witnessing Frank, now carrying LaCaze's gun, pacing around the kitchen with LaCaze, rummaging through a part of the room where the money was usually kept by the Vu family.
 Frank also walked back to the front of the restaurant and stole the cordless phone at the bar before returning to the kitchen.
 Chau and Quoc were no longer able to see Frank as she moved out of their line of vision, to the area where Ha and Cuong were last seen.